SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    whereas the precision of ``Float`` can be as little as 6 decimal digits.
    The appropriate floating-point type to use depends on the nature and range of values you need to work with in your code.
+   In situations where either type would be appropriate, ``Double`` is preferred.

+..
+TODO: Explicitly mention situations where Float is appropriate,
+	 	 such as when optimizing for storage size of collections?

 ..
 TODO: mention infinity, -infinity etc.